MacareuxDigital/md_content_importer/README.md

 With transformers, you can transform the extracted contents like:

 - Generate a slug from the title
-- Search specific content with regular expression and replace it with another content
+- Search specific content with a regular expression and replace it with another content
 - Import images files from the extracted html content
 - Get topics from the extracted content
 - etc.